 - What do you want it to be best known for?

 Once you have a clear understanding of what your name should represent, the next step is to map your competition.
-This will help understanding of the landscape where your brand will exist.
+This will help in the understanding of the landscape where your brand will exist.

 - Which names are taken?